Winter Garden at Exposition Hall

 The Winter Garden at Exposition Hall was a multi-purpose facility, located in Pittsburgh, Pennsylvania.
-It was designed by Joseph Stillburg.
-It stood on the current site of Point State Park.
+It was designed by Joseph Stillburg and stood on the current site of Point State Park.
 The facility consisted of three buildings: Main Hall, Music Hall and Machinery Hall.
-The Exposition was originally supposed to be a place for social gatherings where ideas and goods could be freely exchanged; however, the facility later became Pittsburgh's premier indoor ice hockey rink.
+The Exposition was originally intended as a place for social gatherings where ideas and goods could be freely exchanged; however, the facility later became Pittsburgh's premier indoor ice hockey rink.